 - Workshop Call for Papers (CfP) as plain text file

 - BOCIA 2018 Workshop CfP on LinkedIn

-- Special Issue on Benchmarking of Computational Intelligence Algorithms in the Computational Intelligence Journal
+- Special Issue on Benchmarking of Computational Intelligence Algorithms approved for the Applied Soft Computing Journal

-- Special Issue on Benchmarking of Computational Intelligence Algorithms approved for the Computational Intelligence Journal
+- Special Issue on Benchmarking of Computational Intelligence Algorithms in the Applied Soft Computing Journal

 - Special Issue Call for Papers (CfP) in PDF format